TEC-The-ELidoras-Codex/TEC_Q5EP/README.md

 npm run dev --prefix ui

-The capture UI will be available at http://localhost:5173, and the API at http://localhost:8000.
+The capture UI will be available at [http://localhost:5173](http://localhost:5173), and the API at [http://localhost:8000](http://localhost:8000).

+### Enable AI Evidence Enrichment

+1. **Configure Azure credentials** – copy `.env.example` to `.env`, populate the `AZURE_OPENAI_*` keys, and confirm the deployment name matches your Azure AI Studio configuration (`docs/AZURE_MODEL_DEPLOYMENT.md`).
+2. **Validate connectivity** – run `./.venv/Scripts/python.exe tools/test_ai.py` to ensure the GPT-4o mini deployment is responsive.
+3. **Backfill analyses** – run `./.venv/Scripts/python.exe tools/ai_processor.py` to enrich recent evidence runs with relevance scores, tags, and follow-up actions.
+4. **Open the dashboard** – visit [http://localhost:8000/dashboard](http://localhost:8000/dashboard) for a live overview of AI-annotated submissions.

+The dashboard refreshes every 30 seconds and provides quick access to download packs or reprocess stale runs.

 🗺️ Repository Map
 ./README.md: You are here.